tozny/e3db-php/README.md

 # Development

-Before running tests, create an integration test client with the E3DB command line tool:
+Before running tests, create _two_ integration test clients with the E3DB command line tool:

 ```
 $ e3db -p integration-test register me+test@mycompany.com
 ```

-Store the credentials returned for this client in a `.env` file at the project root (see `.env.example` for the example file layout).
+Store the credentials returned for both clients in a `.env` file at the project root (see `.env.example` for the example file layout).

 After checking out the repo, install dependencies using `composer install` then run PHPUnit with `./vendor/bin/phpunit` to execute all of the integration tests.